-- I might tap my personal network to see if anyone is willing to do an interview with me and publish it on their own site.
-This will help me get a few initial links to my site.
+- Tap into your personal network to see if anyone is willing to do an interview, and publish it on their own website.
+This will help you get your first few backlinks.

-- I could ask personal friends and relatives to leave the first couple Amazon reviews.
+- Ask personal friends and relatives to leave reviews on Amazon.

-- I’d try spending some of my own cash on paid ads to test if the offer produces revenue at all.
+- Spend some of your own cash on paid ads to test the offer.

-At this stage, do some research on your marketing channel and come up with a list of 50 ideas that you could personally do yourself.
-Then prioritize them and plan a 60-day Marketing Burst.
-Ship as many of those ideas that you can within those 60 days.
-Work long hours, drink too much coffee, and really push yourself during that period.
+Do some research on your marketing channel and create a list of 50 ideas that you could do on your own.
+Then prioritize those ideas and create a 60-day Marketing Bust.
+The idea here is to ship as many ideas as you possibly can within those 60 days.

 Step 6: Build Your Marketing Flywheel

-Once you have some initial momentum, it’s time to start building the marketing machine that will grow your business around the clock without you having to personally accomplish every task.
+Once you have some initial momentum, it’s time to start building the marketing flywheel that will grow your business around the clock without you having to personally accomplish every task.